A powerful option for bermudagrass and zoysiagrass turf

 Spot-treatment applications (9.6 fl. oz./10,000 ft.2) of Manuscript are recommended to control tropical signalgrass, crabgrasses, or dallisgrass.
 Two spot-treatment applications on a 14- to 21-day interval provide excellent control of these weeds with excellent safety to bermudagrass and zoysiagrass turf.

-For best results, Manuscript should be applied in 40 gallons of water per acre with 0.5% v/v of Adigor.
-Target weeds should be actively growing – in other words, not under stress from drought or other factors – to maximize absorption and translocation of the active ingredient.
+For best results, Manuscript should be applied in 40 gallons of water per acre with 0.64 fl. oz. of Adigor per gallon of spray solution.
+Target weeds should be actively growing – not under stress from drought or other factors – to maximize absorption and translocation of the active ingredient.

 Watch the following video from GCSAA TV about the efficacy of Manuscript: